meihonggao/GAE-LGA/README.md

 This directory shows the output of the model
  * 1
  >This directory is used to store the experimental results of the LncRNA2Target dataset.
+ * 2
- * 2    This directory is used to store the experimental results of the LncTarD dataset
+ >This directory is used to store the experimental results of the LncTarD dataset
- * 3    This directory is used to store the experimental results of the NPInter dataset
+ * 3---This directory is used to store the experimental results of the NPInter dataset